cbor-wg/cddl/draft-ietf-cbor-cddl.md

 In this appendix, we go through the ABNF syntax rules defined in
 {{abnf}} and briefly describe the matching semantics of each syntactic feature.
-In this context, an instance "matches" a CDDL specification if it is allowed by the CDDL specification; this is then broken down to parts of specifications and parts of instances.
+In this context, an instance (data item) "matches" a CDDL specification if it is allowed by the CDDL specification; this is then broken down to parts of specifications (type and group expressions) and parts of instances (data items).

 ~~~ abnf
 cddl = S 1*rule